tjstankus/woodslunch/doc/dev_notes.md

 Notes:

+Maybe better names:
+- AccountRequest (email, first name, last name)
+- RequestedStudent

 AccountRequests
 - new (public, does not require login)
 - create (public, does not require login).
 Should check if there's an existing account or account request for the provided email.
 - approve, deny (are these individual actions?)

 Probably want to hang onto denied account requests.